CodeTheDev/Tuinity-Auto-Builder/README.md

-# Tuinity-1.16-Auto-Builder
+# Tuinity-Auto-Builder
-A script for building the latest stable Tuinity 1.16 server automatically.
+A script for building the latest stable Tuinity server automatically.

 # Current Stable Version
 1.16.4